Data-Driven Model Order Reduction of Nonlinear Systems with Noisy Data: Simulation Results

 \section{Simulation Results}

-\hlabel{Sec: simulation} In this section, we shed light on the effectiveness of our proposed data-driven framework for both continuous- and discrete-time complex nonlinear systems.
-We employ our data-driven MOR framework to construct ROMs for nonlinear systems with unknown dynamics exhibiting various forms of highly complex nonlinearities (\emph{e.g.,} $\ln, \sin, \cos, \tan^{-1}$) and design the corresponding interface functions.
-Subsequently, to fulfill complex logic properties over the higher-dimensional nonlinear systems, we synthesize controllers for the constructed ROMs utilizing the tools introduced in the formal methods literature (\emph{e.g.,} \texttt{SCOTS} \cite{rungger2016scots}), which can satisfy the logical property of interest over the ROMs.
-We translate these results back to the original unknown systems using our proposed data-driven interface function.
-Finally, we demonstrate that the error bounds between the output trajectories of the actual systems and their ROMs align with our theoretical results and that the desired logical properties are satisfied in the original systems.
-We performed all the simulations utilizing \textsc{Matlab} \textit{R2023b} on a MacBook Pro (Apple M2 Max, 32GB memory).
+\phantomsection In this section, we evaluate the effectiveness of our data-driven framework. \BS{To this end, we employ the proposed data-driven scheme to construct ct-ROMs for two nonlinear systems of dimensions $20$ and $12$, respectively, with unknown dynamics, encompassing complex nonlinearities, together with their corresponding interface functions.
+To enforce logical specifications over the (relatively) high-dimensional nonlinear systems, controllers are synthesized for the ct-ROMs using the formal-method tool \texttt{SCOTS}~\cite{rungger2016scots} that ensures satisfaction of the desired properties at the ct-ROM level.
+These results are then transferred to the original systems via the data-driven interface functions.
+Finally, we demonstrate that the observed output errors between the original systems and their ct-ROMs are consistent with the theoretical bounds, while the targeted logical specifications are successfully satisfied by the original systems.
+It is worth emphasizing that, even when the mathematical model of the original system is available, formal-method tools generally cannot accommodate systems with dimensions exceeding $5$ for formal controller synthesis due to computational complexity.
+This further highlights the importance of the proposed approach, enabling formal controller synthesis for (relatively) high-dimensional systems, even in the absence of explicit system models.} We performed all the simulations utilizing \textsc{Matlab} \textit{R2023b} on a MacBook Pro (Apple M2 Max, 32GB memory).